About the Center for Deep Listening

 Stephanie Loveless, Director

-Stephanie Loveless is a sound and media artist whose research centers on listening and vocal embodiment.
+Stephanie Loveless (she/her) is a sound and media artist whose research centers on listening and vocal embodiment.
 Her recent projects include a mobile web-app for geo-located listening, and sound works that channel the voices of plants, animals, and musical divas.

 She holds MFAs from Bard College and Rensselaer Polytechnic Institute, and a certification in Deep Listening with pioneering composer Pauline Oliveros.
 She is a Lecturer in Arts and Well-being at Rensselaer Polytechnic Institute, and the Director of the Center for Deep Listening at Rensselaer.